typedb/typedb/docs/pages/academy/3-schemas/3-schema-building.md

 "located-in" sub relationship;
 ```

 If your definition statement looks like the given example, good job!
-Otherwise: don't panick!
+Otherwise: don't panic!
 Just revisit your work in progress and try to understand what the differences would mean for your schema and why you'd most likely want to avoid that.

 ## Attributes